Jsonnnn01/dwh_finalproject_3DSA_group_5/README.md

     ├── scripts/               # Python & SQL Scripts
     ├── infra/                 # Docker config
     ├── docker-compose.yaml    # Docker Orchestration
+    ├── Dockerfile             # Docker instructions
+    ├── plugins                # plugins, if to be added in the future ├── License                # License
     └── README.md
     ```
 just download it as is and you wont run into any problems, after downloading, put the project folder in your home folder on linux